 Aquaporins are specialized channel proteins present on the apical and basolateral surface of the epithelial cells.
 These are present in areas where excessive water reabsorption is required, for example, the collecting duct of a nephron.
 Aquaporins allow transcellular flow of water molecules.

 Epithelial cell junctions

 A cell junction is a multi-protein complex that provides contact between neighboring cells or between cell and extracellular matrix.
 There are three types of cell junctions present in an epithelial cell:

-They act as a barrier to regulate the movement of molecules from one cell to another.
+They act as a barrier to regulate the movement of molecules from one cell to another through extracellular spaces by diffusion or active transport.
 These are present on the lateral surfaces of the epithelial cells.
 They can be tighter with high electrical resistance or leakier with low electrical resistance.

 Anchoring junctions are made of anchoring proteins, which link the cytoskeleton of one cell to the cytoskeleton of another cell or to the extracellular matrix.
 Adhering junctions and desmosomes are present on the lateral surface of two epithelial cells, while hemi-desmosomes are present on the basolateral surfaces.

 Consist of actin and cadherin protein filaments.
 Since actin is a contractile protein, adhering junctions are also responsible for the change in shape of sheets of cells.These junctions are meant to hold epithelial cells together.